Vulvodynia is chronic pain or discomfort of the vulva. The vulva includes the: Labia majora and labia minoraClitorisVaginal opening

 Copyright © Nucleus Medical Media, Inc.

 yeast infectionsFrequent use of antibioticsIrritation to the genitals by soaps or detergentsGenital rashesPrevious treatment or surgery to the external genitalsPelvic nerve irritation or muscle spasms

-Vulvodynia causes the following symptoms of the vulva: Pain, which may come and goBurningStingingIrritationRawness
+Symptoms may include: Pain, which may come and goBurningStingingIrritationRawness

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 It may include a pelvic exam.
 The affected area may need to be examined closely.
 This can be done using a colposcope to magnify the area.

 Your bodily tissues and fluids may need to be tested.
 This can be done with: Tests to check for bacteria and/or yeastBiopsy

-Talk with your doctor about the best plan for you.
-Treatment options include:
+Talk with your doctor about the best treatment plan for you.
+Options include:

 Therapy can help you strengthen and relax your pelvic muscles.
 This will ease muscle spasms.
 You may be referred to a doctor who specializes in pelvic floor issues.

 Suggested treatments for vulvodynia include: InjectionsNerve stimulation or nerve blocksSurgery

 Last reviewed March 2013 by Andrea Chisholm, MD